kurt-lefevre/FWP/README.md

 # FWP
 Forward Proxy is an open source project to allow Naim Gen 1 devices enjoying HD internet radio streams.
-Actually all devices that do not suport the Ogg format.
+Actually all devices that do not suport the Ogg or HLS formats.

   See readme in the release assets for version details.